 When your body tries to function without enough water you might experience fatigue from time to time.
 Not drinking enough water results in an overall fluid loss in the body.
 It exerts more pressure on the heart to deliver oxygen and nutrients to the organs as there is a decrease in blood volume because of the loss of fluids.
 If your fatigue doesn’t go away with quality sleep it’s a sign you’re not drinking enough water.

 Lack of water also affects your weight.
 Drinking less water makes you more hungry, leading to weight gain.
 Less intake of water lowers the metabolic rate of the body leading to weight gain.
 Along with your daily fitness routine, also try drinking enough water to prevent dehydration.

-Not drinking enough water can lead to a dehydration-induced headache.
+Not drinking enough water can lead to dehydration-induced headaches.
 This type of headache is usually a result of a lack of oxygen being delivered to the brain.
 Dehydration leads to the thickening of the blood, making it difficult to carry oxygen to the different parts of the body.

 8. Decreased Urination

 Reduced urination or change in colour is a result of a lack of water in your body.
 It’s a known fact that your kidney requires water to function effectively and to get rid of the toxins present in your system.
 When your body is deprived of water, your kidney will retain more water leading to reduced urination.
 You need to start drinking more water if there’s decreased urination or a change in colour.

 If you’re facing muscle pains or joint aches, start drinking more water.
 As the cartilages present in your body are made up of 80% water.
 If your body fails to deliver a sufficient amount of water, the cartilages become weak and cause the bones to grind against each other.